Koshi Province: Ethnic groups

+As of 2021, Chhetris were the largest ethnic group with 11.0% of the population.
+Rai 10.2%,Bahun constituted 8.3% of the population, Limbu 7.8%,10.2%, Sherpa 7.3%, Tamang 4.6%, Tharu 4.2%, Muslims 4.1%, Magar 4.0% and Newar 3.6%.

+The various Madheshi non-Dalit communities were 8.68% of the population, of which the Yadav (1.42%) and Teli (0.98%) were the largest and second-largest non-Dalit communities.
+Madheshi Dalits were 3.40%, of which Musahar were 1.51%.

 Language

-Nepali language is lingua franca of the province and is the mother tongue of 42.53% of the population.
-Maithili is spoken by 20.46.1% of the population and is the second largest language.
-7.27% of the population speaks Limbu, 3.89% Tamang, 3.87% Tharu, 3.20% Magar, 2.88% Bantawa, 2.0% Urdu, 2.66% Rajbanshi, 2.63% Rai, 1.69% Newar, 1.65% Chamling, 1.47% Sherpa, 1.07% Santali.
+Nepali language is lingua franca of the province and is the mother tongue of 45.27% of the population.
+Maithili is the second-largest language, spoken by 11.68%.
+7.70% of the population spoke Sherpa,7.30% of the population spoke Limbu, 4.40% Tharu, 3.54% Tamang, 2.88% Magar Dhut, 2.70% Bantawa, 2.58% Rajbanshi, 2.32% Urdu, 1.85% Rai, 1.67% Chamling, 1.32% Sherpa, 1.26% Nepal Bhasha and 1.08% Santali.

 The Language Commission of Nepal has recommended Limbu and Maithili as official language in the province.
 The commission has also recommended Tharu, Tamang, Magar, Bantawa, Urdu, Rajbanshi, Nepal Bhasa, Chamling, Sherpa and Santhali to be additional official languages, for specific regions and purposes in the province.

 Education

-71.22% of the total population of the province can read and write mean educated.
+Koshi is renowned for its educational facilities; 71.22% of the population of the province can read and write.

+Education up to the level of master's degree is provided by Purbanchal University, which offers courses like Bachelor of Science in Agriculture and Bachelor of Science in Nursing.
+Insand titutions like BPKIHS, Birat Medical College Teaching Hospital, Nobel Medical College Teaching Hospital, B&C Medical College Teaching Hospital offer MBBS and BDS courses along with paramedic courses.